mr-abhay/mister-rc.github.io/_posts/2021-06-18-WinAPI-Environment-Variables.md

 Don't get scared by the `DWORD` return type, it's defined as `typedef unsigned __LONG32 DWORD;` in the `winmindef.h`, which means it'll just return an integer.

 The first parameter of this function is `lpName`.
-The type of this parameter is `LPCSTR`, this is also defined in the same file as a pointer to a null terminated list of characters.
+The type of this parameter is `LPCSTR`.

 This parameter is used to specify the name of the Environment Variable whose value we want to use in our Program.